eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 Use this property to setup a default class.

+!!! info

-Note: It works together with `defaultGraph`, and only if it is set.
+    It works together with `defaultGraph`, and only if it is set.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |